 - Add the dates to a food processor and pulse until crumbly.

-- Place the next five ingredients and pulse well.
+- Place the next six ingredients and pulse well.

 - Finally add the coconut butter.